EB-5 Investment Opportunities for Texas Investors

 How to Evaluate EB-5 Investment Projects

-EB-5 investors based in Texas should evaluate both financial and immigration risk when selecting an EB-5 investment project.
+EB-5 investors should evaluate both financial and immigration risk when selecting an EB-5 investment project.

 One of the requirements of a successful EB-5 visa investment is that the investment capital must be at risk for the duration of the investment.
 This is to ensure investors actually invest their capital and are not simply “buying” a U.S. green card.

 “At risk” does not mean that EB-5 investors are required to invest in “risky” projects.
-Quite the contrary—EB-5 investors are strongly recommended to conduct thorough due diligence to minimize their exposure to financial and immigration risk.
+On the contrary, EB-5 investors are strongly recommended to conduct thorough due diligence to minimize their exposure to financial and immigration risk.

 EB5AN, in collaboration with Klasko Immigration Law Partners, has developed an EB-5 Project Risk Assessment Tool for EB-5 investors.
 This highly functional, easy-to-use tool guides investors through the initial diligence of EB-5 projects from both financial and immigration risk perspectives.